Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 Assign ready Marine forces to commands with defined responsibilities for preparation and support.

 **Outcome**
-Commanders can provide organized forces when a crisis occurs.
+Commanders can provide organized forces in a crisis.

 Chapter: Expeditionary Organizations - Marine Corps Forces Commands